T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 3 Red and Blue Teaming.md

 ## Intro
 Welcome back to the series Offensive Security Training Opportunities in 2025.
 In Parts 1 and 2, we explored foundational pentesting platforms and specialized tracks in web, API, and mobile application security.

-In this third installment, weĺl turn our attention to red-team and blue-team training opportunities, including advanced offensive operations, adversary emulation,  detection engineering, incident response, and other operational security skills.
+In this third installment, weĺl turn our attention to red team and blue team training opportunities, including advanced offensive operations, adversary emulation,  detection engineering, incident response, and other operational security skills.
 Whether you’re looking to enhance your attack-side capabilities or strengthen your defensive posture, the following trainings will definitely help you on your way.

 This post is Part 3 of the *Offensive Security Training Opportunities in 2025*.
 You can find the other posts in the links below: